Tag Archives: Animita

 As I left the Santiago airport on my very first visit back in 1991, I was intrigued by a small structure I saw along the side of the road.
 It was house-shaped and made of cement, painted light blue and had candles burning inside.
 By the time I reached downtown Santiago, I had seen several.

-It turns out that I had seen my first of many–perhaps thousands–if small shrines called “animitas” that are found throughout Chile.
-They mark the place where someone has died tragically, and so are commonly found along highways, railroad lines, and cliffs overlooking the ocean, etc. , but can also mark the place of a murder.
+It turns out that I had seen my first of many–perhaps thousands–of small shrines called “animitas” that are found throughout Chile.
+They mark the place where someone has died tragically and so are commonly found along highways, railroad lines, and cliffs overlooking the ocean, etc., although they can also mark the place of a murder.
 The popular belief is that a part of the person’s soul remains at the site and is bound to do favors for the living.
-People ask for help and make a “manda” or promise to do something in return.
-These favors commonly include burning candles on specific days of the week, leaving flowers, tending the site, hanging plaques of thanks, and even leaving tokens of their appreciation.
+People ask for help with difficult situations, such as curing an illness, finding a job, or passing exams–and in return, they make a “manda” or promise to do something such as returning to light candles on specific days of the week, leave flowers, tend the site, hang a plaque expressing thanks, and even leave tokens of their appreciation.

 MST 2008